bjornc-project/bjornc/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the litecoind tests manually, launch `src/test/test_litecoin`.
+To run the bjorncd tests manually, launch `src/test/test_bjornc`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the litecoind tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the bjorncd tests.

-To add more litecoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more bjorncd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the litecoin-qt tests manually, launch `src/qt/test/test_litecoin-qt`
+To run the bjornc-qt tests manually, launch `src/qt/test/test_litecoin-qt`

-To add more litecoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more bjornc-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_litecoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_bjornc has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_litecoin --log_level=all --run_test=getarg_tests
+    test_bjornc --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_litecoin --run_test=getarg_tests/doubledash
+    test_bjornc --run_test=getarg_tests/doubledash

-Run `test_litecoin --help` for the full list.
+Run `test_bjornc --help` for the full list.

 ### Note on adding test cases